kyma-project/telemetry-manager/docs/user/04-metrics.md

 ## Limitations

-The metric agent setup is based on the following assumptions:
+The metric setup is based on the following assumptions:

-- The collector has no autoscaling options and has a limited resource setup of 1 CPU and 1.2 GiB memory.
+- A destination can be unavailable for up to 5 minutes without direct loss of metric data (using retries).
+- An average metric consists of 20 metric data points and 10 labels.
 - Batching is enabled, and a batch contains up to 1024 metrics/batch.
-- A destination can be unavailable for up to 5 minutes without direct loss of metric data.
-- An average metric consists of 20 metric data points and 10 labels.
-- Max sample limit is configured to 50.000 metric data points per scrape loop

 This leads to the following limitations:

 ### Throughput

+The default metric gateway setup has a maximum throughput of 34K metric data points/sec.
+If more data is sent to the gateway, it is refused.
+Manual scaling can be used to increase the maximum throughput.

-The maximum throughput is 14K metric data points/sec ~= 50.000.000 metric data points/hour.
-If more data must be ingested, it can be refused.
-If a metric data endpoint emits more than 50.000 metric data points per scrape loop, all the data is refused by the agent.
+The metric agent setup has a maximum throughput of 14K metric data points/sec per instance.
+If more data must be ingested, it is refused.
+If a metric data endpoint emits more than 50.000 metric data points per scrape loop, the metric agent refuses all the data.

+### Load Balancing with Istio

+To assure availability, the metric gateway runs with multiple instances.
+If you want to increase the maximum throughput, use manual scaling and enter a higher number of instances.
+By design, the connections to the gateway are long-living connections (because OTLP is based on gRPC and HTTP/2).
+For optimal scaling of the gateway, the clients or applications must balance the connections across the available instances, which is automatically achieved if you use an Istio sidecar.
+If your application has no Istio sidecar, the data is always sent to one instance of the gateway.

 ### Unavailability of output